jessamynsmith/paragres/README.rst

 Use
 ---

-Note: To use paragres to access a Heroku app, you must be logged into the Heroku account that owns that app.
+Note 1: To use paragres to access a Heroku app, you must be logged into the Heroku account that owns that app.

+Note 2: By default, Heroku's new pg:backups command is used. if you want to use the old pgbackups addon, you must specify --use-pgbackups

 Example 1, copying data between Heroku databases: